Canon T7i vs Sony A6400

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T7i and A6400 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Sony A6400 Manual.

 So how do things add up?
 Is the Canon T7i better than the Sony A6400 or vice versa?
 The listing below highlights the relative strengths of the two models.